homeymusic/mami.codi.R/README.md

 Oxenham, 2014.

-The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: precision. precision is used by the Stern-Brocot algorithm to find tone ratios as rational fractions that are then used to estimate the relative periodicity of chords. precision acts as the physiological limits mentioned by Oxenham, above.
+The MaMi.CoDi model, based on Stolzenburg (2015), has one one parameter: variance. variance is used by the Stern-Brocot algorithm to find tone ratios as rational fractions that are then used to estimate the relative periodicity of chords. variance acts as the physiological limits mentioned by Oxenham, above.

-Considering that the spatial and temporal signals had two different physiological origins, we searched a two-dimensional precision space in order to match model predictions with the large-scale behavioral results.
-It turned out that the values that best matched large-scale behavioral results were always the same for temporal and spatial precision.
+Considering that the spatial and temporal signals had two different physiological origins, we searched a two-dimensional variance space in order to match model predictions with the large-scale behavioral results.
+It turned out that the values that best matched large-scale behavioral results were always the same for temporal and spatial variance.
 This might indicate that the physiological limitations are not specific to place signals or time signals separetely.
 But instead the limitation is higher in the auditory system after the signals have been passed along.